omltcat/turbulent-flow/paper/paper.md

 Unlike RANS that can be described by a few parameters, to utilize LES in any practical manner, there must already exist a realistic enough turbulent flow field running in the simulation.
 To reach such a state, either prior simulations with longer time and larger field for the turbulent flow to develop are needed (more expensive), or a suitable inlet condition must be synthesized.
-@Poletto:2013 proposed one such method by generation synthetic eddies (many small circular flows) to mimic a turbulent flow.
+@Poletto:2013 proposed one such method by generating synthetic eddies to mimic a turbulent flow.
 Compared to previous proposals, such as random fluctuations, this method is divergence free and closer to the actual turbulent flow.

 `SynthEddy` is an implementation of this method in Python, combined with recent work by Nikita Holyev in this topic. [@Holyev:2024]